You have turned-in this assignment. You can review the lesson and see your previous answers.

 This means promoting sustainable tourism that protects the environment, especially in areas like the rainforest and coral reefs.

-Finally, Indonesia is working to diversify its economy instead of relying mainly on natural resources like palm oil and coal.
+Finally, Indonesia is working to diversify its economy.

-These efforts show that Indonesia is planning ahead to become more connected, sustainable, and economically diverse in the future.
+These efforts show that Indonesia's planning ahead to become more connected, sustainable and economically diverse in the future.

 I would like you to explain how Indonesia's situation creates both opportunities and challenges for development.

-And Alex said he's going to talk about the Malacca Strait in my answer.
+And Alex said he is, "Going to talk about the Malacca Strait in my answer.

 Indonesia's situation creates both opportunities and challenges for development.